nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+2. Deleting a person while a filtered list is being shown

+   1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.
+Filter the list using the `find` command.

+   1. Test case: `delete 1`<br>
+      Expected: First contact in the filtered list is deleted.
+Details of the deleted contact shown in the status message.
+Timestamp in the status bar is updated.

+   1. Test case: `delete 0`<br>
+      Expected: No person is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

+3. Deleting a person which has appointments linked to it

+   1. Prerequisites: Add an appointment for the person that is first in the list using the `add-appt` command.

+   1. Test case: `delete 1`<br>
+      Expected: Error message indicating the person has appointments linked to it.
+No person is deleted.

 ### Adding an appointment